matt-jung/oracle-for-grovers-algorithm/README.md

 </p>

 ### Analysis
-The matrix representation for the multi-control phase (MCP) gate is:
+The matrix representation for the multi-control phase (MCP) gate with phase $\pi$ is:

 ```math
 \begin{pmatrix}